Micaela Colley, Executive Director

 Cathleen McCluskey, Communications & Outreach AssociateContact: firstname.lastname@example.org

 Cathleen McCluskey is the communications and outreach associate for OSA.
-She is a graduate of The Evergreen State College in Olympia, Washington where she studied Agricultural Systems Analysis, coordinated food sovereignty campaigns, and organized for federal-level public engagement regarding issues of market concentration in the agriculture sector.
+She is a graduate of The Evergreen State College in Olympia, Washington, where she studied Agricultural Systems Analysis, coordinated food sovereignty campaigns, and organized for federal-level public engagement regarding issues of market concentration in the agriculture sector.
 Cathleen supports all OSA communications, leads the organization’s design work, and organizes the biennial Organic Seed Growers Conference.
-She lives in the San Juan Islands where she helps run the Orcas Island Seed Library and plays a mean clarinet with the community band.
+She lives in the San Juan Islands where she helps run the Orcas Island Seed Library.

 Laurie McKenzie, Research & Education Associate, Northwest Region